 We want to help you with that.

-Platform Compatibility Updates
+a) iOS/Android Compatibility Updates

-Approximately once a year both Google and Apple release a major update of their operating system (OS).
+Once a year both Google and Apple release a major update of their operating system (OS).
 Your mobile app will be installed on top of those operating systems, and when your users update their device to the latest version of iOS or Android, you’ll want to know in advance that your app is compatible.

 It is not uncommon for certain features of an app to stop working when the underlying OS on the phone is updated.
-Ensuring your apps are compatible is a bare minimum maintenance requirement.
+Ensuring your apps are compatible with the latest versions of iOS and/or Android is a bare minimum maintenance requirement.

-Device Compatibility Updates
+b) Device Compatibility Updates

 If you’re an Apple user you’ll remember when the company released their iPhone 6.
 The iPhone 6, and iPhones since then, are noticeably larger than previous generations.

-This type of maintenance is unpredictable (i.e. we don’t know what new devices will be invented in the coming years) so it’s best to consider it an “as-needed” service that can be addressed with your maintenance retainer.
+This type of maintenance is unpredictable (i.e. we don’t know what new devices will be invented in the coming years) so it’s best to consider it an “as-needed” service that can be addressed with your app maintenance retainer.

 Sometimes companies make the mistake of thinking version one of their app will include every feature they’ll ever want or need.
 That is not the case.
 Inevitably, users will make requests you did not anticipate and even your own team will have new ideas.

 This is the nature of technology, it’s always changing.
 Imagine if Apple considered the first iPhone a final product, or Microsoft considered the original version of Windows as good enough.
 It’s just unrealistic.
-Your company absolutely needs a yearly or quarterly budget for new features.
+Your company absolutely needs a yearly budget for new features.

-3. Help Desk Support for Users
+6. Help Desk Support for Users

 In any case, you’ll want to be sure you have resources on hand for when the inevitable happens…a user can’t figure out how to use your app or has a problem (either real or perceived) with it.

-If you don’t already have an internal support department you can choose to: hire someone, reallocate existing resources or outsource your help desk needs to a third party provider.
+If you don’t already have an internal support department you can choose to: hire someone, reallocate existing resources, or outsource your help desk needs to a third-party provider.

-5. User Training
+7. User Training